-Peer on Peer Abuse - Model Policy.
+Child on child - Model Policy.

 Context

 This policy is about how staff should respond to all reports and concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of school or college premises, and or online.
 All staff are advised to maintain an attitude of "It could happen here"